-When you take a breath it's a unconscious action, meaning the body does it for you without you having to remember to do it, but a conscious moment can help de-stress your mind and body...
+When you take a breath it's a unconscious action, meaning the body does it for you without you having to remember to do it.
+But switching this to a conscious moment can help de-stress your mind and body...even as you stay sitting at your desk.

 As well as taking oxygen to your cells, breath is also both an indicator of and a feedback mechanism for stress and mood.